Skip to main content

 • optimization

-Overall, the game's optimization is highly praised, with many users reporting smooth performance across a range of hardware, including older systems.
-While some players experienced occasional stuttering and audio issues, the majority found the game to run well even at high settings, with customizable options to enhance performance.
-However, a few noted specific areas that were less optimized, leading to crashes or performance drops, particularly in the final segments of the game.
+Overall, the game's optimization is highly praised, with many users reporting smooth performance across a wide range of hardware, including older systems.
+While some minor stuttering and audio issues were noted, particularly in specific scenarios, the game generally runs well even at high settings.
+The extensive graphical options and responsive controls further enhance the experience, making it accessible for both low-end and high-end PCs.

 • “The game runs smoothly at all times, it never crashes or anything like that and there aren't any game-breaking bugs that I could find.”